brains-and-beards/open-brainsandbeards-com/docs/seo.md

   return <link rel="canonical" href={`${host}${findBasePath(/*locale,*/ path)}`} />
 ```

+## Why we need this document about canonicalization blogposts list?

+We should talk about blogposts canonicalization because Google is not always indexing automatically paginated pages of blogposts with link structure `blog/x/`, where x - is a page number

+### **And why is it happening?**

+Canonical URL is a static representative link to a content, and link to paginated list will show different in few months (as soon as new blogpost will be posted)

 ## The Decision

 After investigation, I found a few possible solutions, but we decided to do nothing and stick with the current implementation.

 **Why?**